-What is the Principal Advisory Committee or School Council?
+What is the Principal Advisory Council?

 Local School Councils bring schools and communities together to solve education problems, improve academic achievement, provide support for teachers and administrators, and bring parents into the decision-making process.